CDKTF Workflows & Terraform Synthesis

 5. Automated Deployment Workflows

 Infrastructure delivery requires deterministic, auditable pipelines that strictly separate compilation from execution.
-Implementing robust CI/CD Pipeline Integration for CDKTF ensures consistent, zero-downtime deployments across staging and production environments.
 Pre-commit hooks enforce formatting, linting, and security scanning before code reaches the repository.
 Approval gates and automated drift detection provide critical testing boundaries to validate infrastructure plans prior to execution.
+The patterns for wiring synthesis, validation, and remote execution into a pipeline are covered in detail under CDKTF testing and CI/CD.

 # CI/CD Pipeline Execution Sequence

-# 2. terraform plan -out=tfplan # Execute dry-run against remote state with strict diff validation
+# 2. Execute dry-run plan against remote state

-# 3. terraform apply tfplan # Apply only after manual approval gate and policy-as-code checks
+# 3. Apply only after manual approval gate and policy-as-code checks